j-nas/base-template/README.md

 Heavily inspired by [Starter-Kit-V4-Eleventy](https://github.com/Oak-Harbor-Kits/Starter-Kit-V4-Eleventy)

 This is a basic template for a brochure style website.
 It includes a self hosted blog, and all written content is client editable from the admin panel.
-All public facing pages are statically generated, and the admin panel is a Next.js app.
+All public facing pages are statically generated.

 🚀 [Live Demo](https://shorecel-basic-template.netlify.app/)